Jim Thomson was born in Edmonton, Alberta.

-After playing junior for 3 years Jim’s dreams began coming true when he was drafted by the NHL Washington Capitals.
-He went on to play ten years professional hockey on six NHL teams; Washington Capitals, Hartford Whalers, New Jersey Devils, Ottawa Senators, Los Angeles Kings and the Anaheim Ducks.
+After playing junior for 3 years, Jim’s dreams began to come true when he was drafted by the NHL Washington Capitals.
+He went on to play ten years of professional hockey on six NHL teams: the Washington Capitals, Hartford Whalers, New Jersey Devils, Ottawa Senators, Los Angeles Kings, and the Anaheim Ducks.

-The highlights of Jim’s career is when he scored his first goal against Ed Belfour in Chicago stadium, reaching the Stanley Cup Finals with the Los Angeles Kings with his idol Wayne Gretzky and his number one highlight in his very first NHL game, his coach Bryan Murray asked Jim to cover The great Mario Lemieux.
+The highlights of Jim’s career were when he scored his first goal against Ed Belfour in Chicago stadium, reaching the Stanley Cup Finals with the Los Angeles Kings with his idol Wayne Gretzky, and his number one highlight in his very first NHL game when his coach Bryan Murray asked Jim to cover the great Mario Lemieux.

-His passion lies mostly in anything related to kids and teens.
-He is Hockey Director at Everest Academies, coaches and mentors many hockey teams and players and is directly involved with helping teens in troubled times.
-He is always available to the many who are always reaching out to him.
+His passion mainly lies in anything related to kids and teens.
+He is the NHL Hockey Ambassador of the King Heights Academy, and coaches and mentors many hockey teams and players.
+Jim is directly involved with helping teens in troubled times, and is always available to the many who reach out to him.